uber1geek/uber1geek.github.io/about.md

 published: true
 ---

-> We know we are special, yet we keep trying to find out in what way: not this way, not that way, then what way.
+"""We know we are special, yet we keep trying to find out in what way: not this way, not that way, then what way."""

-### Ok Fine I'll Admit It.
+### Fine I'll Admit It.

 I’m passionate about the web, programming, user experience, customer driven development, whilst continually improving as a community manager.